otonyoadmin/knowledgebaseotonyo/pages/01.home/24.resolving-lonliness/item.md

     enabled: false
 ---

-Within ASM (Agile Self Management) the foundations of individual identity effortlessly synthesises three distinct yet naturally integrated, verifiable realities of human individuality, Me, My-Self and My-I's.
+**Within ASM (Agile Self Management) the foundations of individual identity enables the effortless synthesises three distinct yet naturally integrated, verifiable realities of human individuality, Me, My-Self and My-I's.**

 This foundational distinction enables us to discover that loneliness occurs when our entire individuality appears from within, to be contained in an isolated 'I' identity, set adrift and separated from the whole individual.